amekkawi/jobhub/docs/api-protected/JobWorkerIPCMediator.md

 <a name="JobWorkerMediator+startWorker"></a>

 ### jobWorkerIPCMediator.startWorker() ⇒ <code>Promise</code>
-Execute and monitor the job's worker process.
+Execute job's worker process and begin mediation of communication with it.

 **Kind**: instance method of <code>[JobWorkerIPCMediator](JobWorkerIPCMediator.md#JobWorkerIPCMediator)</code>
 <a name="JobWorkerMediator+stopMediation"></a>